Saran-Wang/dsproject/manuscript.md

 ```
 #### 5. Summary for modeling process

 The flowchart below shows my overall modeling process.
 Finally, the model and parameters I selected is: RandomForestRegressor with max_depth = 10, n_estimators = 300.
-The root mean squared error of my model is 10.74.
+I first apply the entire processed train dataset to train the model, then predict for the test dataset, and finally get the root mean squared error of 10.74.
+RMSE = 10.74 (MSE = 115) is within the reasonable range for this project.

 ![
 **Flowchart of Modeling**